 There is no guarantee that you won’t react to a pet, even a hairless one.

-That being said, milder allergy cases can sometimes be managed by reducing the dander in your home and on your cat.
+That being said, milder allergy cases can sometimes be managed by reducing the amount of cat dander in your home and on your cat.
 Some general cleaning practices are a good start, but sometimes more drastic measures need to be taken to protect yourself.

 Let’s jump into the best ways to reduce cat dander:

 Regularly brushing your cat can help to reduce shedding and dander.
-This will get rid of some of the dander that would naturally fall off your cat and end up all over your house.
+This will get rid of some of the dander that would naturally fall off your cat and end up all over your house - including dust mites.

 Brushing should be done daily with a soft slicker brush.
 Deshedding brushes can also help but should never be used more than once a week, as they can damage your cats’ skin and pull out healthy hair.

-Bathing your cat can also help, but be careful not to bath them too often.
+Bathing your cat can also help, but be careful not to bathe them too often.
 Over-bathing can damage their sensitive skin leading to dandruff or other skin issues that will make shedding worse.

 If you must bath your cat more than once per month, then try sticking to just warm water and a sprinkle of baking soda.
 Most pet shampoos have fragrances and chemicals that can dry out their skin.